Kitware/SMQTK-Detection/docs/release_notes/pending_release.rst

   batch into computation device memory.
 Previously all images were loaded at once.

+* Fixed device mapping when loading certain background architectures for `CenterNetVisdrone`.

 Dependency Versions

 * Updated the developer dependency and locked version of ipython to address a